 Years of Experience

 For those with five to nine years of experience, average earnings amount to $50K per year.
 The greater proportion of employees (41 percent) report one to four years of experience and bring home median pay of about $46K annually.

 Certifications and Degrees

 Registered Nurses earn $60K per year, far more than their non-accredited counterparts.
 Earning a Public Health Nurse certification garners significant financial rewards of $55K annually on average.
 The highest-paying degree here is a Master of Public Health (MPH), Epidemiology; Department of Public Health awards approximately $57K to these degree-holders.

 The highest-paying skill in this position seems to be Regulatory Compliance; individuals who report it as part of the repertoire have a median income of $57K per year.
 A common skill in Department of Public Health's work force is Public Health; around one in five of survey participants report using it on the job.
 Many workers are also familiar with Data Analysis, Microsoft Office, and Microsoft Word.

 Benefits and Perks

-45 percent receive paid vacation, and only two in five respondents get sick leave.
-Nearly one-half contribute to 401(k) savings accounts sponsored by the firm.
-Department of Public Health provides health insurance to a large number of respondents, and a majority of workers do receive dental coverage.
-Advantages of working here also include defined contribution (dc) retirement plan, life insurance, 401(a), and a casual working environment.
+45 percent have paid vacation, and only about two in five workers can take paid time off for illness.
+Approximately half take advantage of the 401(k) plan that Department of Public Health sponsors.
+Perks cover health insurance for a large number of respondents and dental coverage for a fair number of survey participants.
+Department of Public Health also dishes out privileges such as defined contribution (dc) retirement plan, life insurance, 401(a), and a casual working environment.